What is the National Food Hygiene Rating Scheme?

 - the cleanliness, repair, layout, lighting and ventilation of the premises and

 A business will be given a rating between 0 and 5.
 These numbers mean:

 0 - urgent improvement is necessary

 You can find out about your favourite restaurant, food shop or takeaway by looking up its hygiene rating.
 When you reach this page, follow the simple instructions.
 This information is regularly updated to ensure the information is correct.
-For smart phone users, you can download the Food Hygiene Rating Schemes app.
+For smartphone users, you can download the Food Hygiene Rating Scheme app.

 Scores are given at the time of the inspection and changes may have occurred at the business since the scores were given.

 Last updated: Tuesday, 8 November 2022 1:09 pm